MShawnDillon/webdev-win/README.md

 it came from and who posted the whole pack (comprising multiple commits), and who posted the pack has little to do with the name associated with individual commits.
 In short (too late), security is implemented when you share your changes, not when you make them.
-(In other words, changes you don't share ultimately don't exist except in your own little world.)
+(In other words, any changes you don't share ultimately don't exist except in your own little world.)

 The 'push.default' setting is set to 'simple' to match a new default setting